ernest0507/LAMBA_Team-22/docs/definition-of-done.md

 # Definition of Done

-A Product Backlog Item may be marked as `Done` only when both conditions are satisfied:

-- Its issue-specific acceptance criteria are satisfied.
-- This team Definition of Done is satisfied.

 A Product Backlog Item is `Done` only when:

 - [ ] All issue acceptance criteria are verified.